Tips For Menu Makeovers

 All food sold to students at school must meet specific nutrition standards in the Ontario School Food and Beverage Policy (PPM 150).

 When using restaurants and caterers from the community, ask if they are aware of PPM 150 and if the menu options they offer for schools meets the guidelines.
 Be specific and ask ‘how’ the guidelines are met.
 If they need help understanding the guidelines, you can suggest that they contact a Registered Dietitian (RD).
-A school can also request that the caterer provide a yearly letter of compliance signed by a Registered Dietitian.
-Some public health units have dietitians that offer this service.

 Given that menus change, it is a good idea to compare the items the school is offering against standards in PPM 150 on a yearly basis.